spring-projects/spring-data-gemfire/README.md

 Spring Data GemFire
 ===================

-The primary goal of the [Spring GemFire](http://www.springsource.org/spring-gemfire) project is to make it easier to build highly scalable Spring-powered applications using
+The primary goal of the [Spring Data GemFire](http://www.springsource.org/spring-gemfire) project is to make it easier to build highly scalable Spring-powered applications using
-[GemFire](http://www.gemstone.com/products/gemfire) as a distributed [data management](http://www.springsource.com/products/data-management) platform.
+[vFabric GemFire](http://www.vmware.com/products/application-platform/vfabric-gemfire) as a distributed [data management](http://www.springsource.com/products/data-management) platform.

 # Examples

-For examples on using the Spring GemFire, see the samples project.
+For examples on using the Spring Data GemFire, see the [spring-gemfire-examples](https://github.com/SpringSource/spring-gemfire-examples) project.

 # Getting Help

 Read the main project [website](http://www.springsource.org/spring-gemfire) and the [User Guide](http://static.springsource.org/spring-gemfire/docs/current/reference/html/).
 Look at the source code and the [JavaDocs](http://static.springsource.org/spring-gemfire/docs/current/api/).
 For more detailed questions, use the [forum](http://forum.springsource.org/forumdisplay.php?f=80).
-If you are new to Spring as well as to Spring GemFire, look for information about [Spring projects](http://www.springsource.org/projects).
+If you are new to Spring as well as to Spring Data GemFire, look for information about [Spring projects](http://www.springsource.org/projects).

 Quick Start
 -----------